-College Park (ZIP code 32804) is one of Orlando's most charming and desirable neighborhoods, known for its bungalow style homes, brick tree lined streets, local restaurants, parks, lakes, shops, and easy access to Downtown Orlando, Winter Park, Ivanhoe Village, and major roads.
+I've been selling homes in College Park (ZIP code 32804) for years, and it's still one of my favorite Orlando neighborhoods to show buyers.
+The bungalow style homes, brick tree lined streets, local restaurants, parks, lakes, and shops create something genuinely special.
+With easy access to Downtown Orlando, Winter Park, Ivanhoe Village, and major roads.

 For buyers who want a neighborhood with personality, College Park is a strong fit.
 It feels established, local, and connected.
 You can find historic homes, renovated properties, larger homes, townhomes, new construction infill, and homes near parks, lakes, and local businesses.

-College Park is not the typical copy and paste suburb.
+College Park isn't the typical copy and paste suburb.
 Thank God.
 It has character, older homes, mature landscaping, local dining, and a real neighborhood feel.

 Why Buyers Love College Park